Keyword Research

 Keyword research and E-E-A-T

 Keyword research shapes which topics you cover and how deeply.
-Sites that build comprehensive, expert-level content around a focused set of topics signal topical authority more effectively than sites covering everything thinly.
+Sites that build in-depth, expert-level content around a focused set of topics signal topical authority more effectively than sites covering everything thinly.
 That concentration of depth is what earns E-E-A-T signals over time: it is harder to be the best source on ten focused topics than a mediocre source on a hundred.